Yesnaby to Skara Brae

 Visit Orkney’s largest Island.

 Depart Kirkwall and head into the west of Mainland, Orkney’s largest island.
 This tour passes through a gentle rolling landscape and on to the dramatic west coast of Orkney.
-Here the full force of the Atlantic Ocean pounds the beautifully sculptured coast line.
-Arriving at Yesnaby – a local beauty spot – we will depart on a hike along the cliff tops with our local expert guides.
-On our route we will pass Iron Age Brochs, sea stacks and coves as well as pausing to admire the local plant and animal life.
+Behold the full force of the Atlantic Ocean as it pounds the beautifully sculpted coast line.
+Arriving at Yesnaby (a beautiful local spot) we will depart on a hike along the clifftops with our local expert guides.
+We will pass Iron Age Brochs, sea stacks, and coves.
+Along the way, we will pause to admire the local plant and animal life.

-Our hike ends with a drop down into the sweep of Skaill Bay and a visit to the 5000-year-old village of Skara Brae, beautifully interpreted in the visitor centre.
+Our hike ends with a descent into the sweep of Skaill Bay and a visit to the 5000-year-old village of Skara Brae, beautifully interpreted in the visitor center.
 See the remarkable dwellings revealed from beneath the sand dunes by storms only 150 years ago.

-Our coach will then collect us from Skara Brae and transport us back to the ship passing through the Neolithic Heartland of Orkney; an area designated as a World Heritage Site due to its wealth of pre-historic archaeology.
+Our bus will then pick us up from Skara Brae and bring us back to the ship, first passing through the Neolithic Heartland of Orkney.
+This area is designated as a World Heritage Site, due to its wealth of pre-historic archeology.

-Walking information: Guests must be fit; able walkers and wear walking boots & carry waterproofs.
-Soft, uneven ground along the cliff-top hike.
-Around 2 hours total walking.
+Walking information: Guests must be fit and able walkers.
+We recommend wearing walking boots and waterproof clothing.
+Soft, uneven ground along the clifftops Around 2 hours of total walking